luketpeterson/atomspace-bootstrap-guide/contents/02_representing_knowledge.rst

 ------------------------------------------------------------------------

 Atoms in the Atomspace can represent both data as well as the transformations and operations that can be done to the data.
-The code and the code exist side-by-side.
-From the perspective of the Atomspace, it's all the same thing.
+The code and the data exist side-by-side.
+From the perspective of the Atomspace, they're all just atoms.

 We just saw how we can use a link atom to create a compound concept, i.e. "Fido the Dog's weight_in_kg".
 Take a look at another compound concept formed with a link: